dollarvora/ULTRATHINK-AI-PRO/README.md

 LOG_LEVEL=DEBUG python run.py --once
 ```

-## 📝 License
+## 📄 License

+⚠️ **ULTRATHINK is a proprietary project.**

+This codebase is shared publicly for **demonstration and portfolio purposes only**.

+**Use, copying, modification, redistribution, or commercialization is strictly prohibited** without express written permission from the copyright holder.

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+Please see the [LICENSE](./LICENSE) file for full terms.

 ## 🤝 Contributing

-1. Fork the repository
-2. Create feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Add tests for new functionality
-5. Ensure `python manage.py validate` passes
-6. Push to branch (`git push origin feature/amazing-feature`)
-7. Open a Pull Request
+This is a **proprietary portfolio project** and is not accepting external contributions.

+The repository is public to showcase development capabilities and system architecture.

+For questions about licensing or collaboration opportunities, please reach out directly.

 ## 📞 Support